TRACE: Learning to Compute on Circuit Graphs: Introduction

 \item \textbf{MPNNs Fail to Model Input Interactions:} The core architectural flaw of MPNNs is that their message functions model interactions between an operator and only a single input at a time.
 These independent messages are then combined by a permutation-invariant aggregator.
 This two-stage process makes it architecturally impossible to capture the intricate, operator-specific relationships between multiple inputs and, as a direct consequence, to model position-aware operators like the MUX (multiplexer), where input order is critical (i.e., $\texttt{MUX(S, A, B)} \neq \texttt{MUX(A, S, B)}$).

-\item \textbf{Vanilla Transformers are Hierarchy-Agnostic:} Fully-connected Transformers flatten the graph into a sequence, destroying the explicit hierarchy and connectivity crucial for modeling computation.
+\item \textbf{Vanilla Transformers are Hierarchy-Agnostic:} Fully-connected Transformers flatten the graph into a sequence, destroying the explicit hierarchy and connectivity for modeling computation.
 For an expression like $y = f(g(a,b), c)$, this architecture fails to capture the intermediate dependency on $g(a,b)$ and cannot guarantee a correct computational trace.

 \item \textbf{Edge-masked Transformers Inherit MPNN Limitations:} Edge-masked transformers, while respecting connectivity, often reduce to GAT-like attention mechanisms.
-This is functionally a weighted sum, which still inherits the fundamental limitations of the message-passing paradigm, failing to model the precise, non-linear interactions required by logical and algebraic operators. \end{enumerate} These architectural flaws highlight a failure to model the step-by-step flow of computation.
+This is functionally a weighted sum, which still inherits the fundamental limitations of the message-passing paradigm, failing to model the precise, non-linear interactions required by logical and algebraic operators. \end{enumerate}

+These architectural flaws highlight a failure to model the step-by-step flow of computation.
 Beyond this, however, a deeper challenge lies in capturing global function that emerges from the graph's overall topology.
 Even with simple components (\eg, \textsc{AND} and \textsc{NOT} gates in AIGs), a graph's overall functionality can become highly complex due to reconvergent dependencies.
 For instance, consider $c = a \land b$ with $a = x \land y$ and $b = y \land z$, where $x,y,z \sim \mathcal{B}(p)$ (a Bernoulli distribution with parameter $p$).
 Locally, $a,b \sim \mathcal{B}(p^2)$, and ignoring reconvergence, one would predict $c \sim \mathcal{B}(p^4)$.
 However, since $y$ appears in both $a$ and $b$, $a$ and $b$ are correlated, shifting the true distribution to $c \sim \mathcal{B}(p^3)$.
-This \textit{function shift}---from $\mathcal{B}(p^4)$ to $\mathcal{B}(p^3)$---demonstrates how dependencies fundamentally alter functional behavior.
+This \textit{function shift}, from $\mathcal{B}(p^4)$ to $\mathcal{B}(p^3)$, demonstrates how dependencies fundamentally alter functional behavior.
 Previous works that supervise directly on a node's final global function implicitly bundle this effect into the embeddings, making it difficult for the model to distinguish true functional dependencies from spurious correlations.